 Twin Gear Juicers

 This type of juicer eliminates oxidation and preserves the precious enzymes and nutrients you want in your juice.
-Juicing leafy greens and soft produce is generally easy with this type of juicers, as they will self-feed as the gears rotate inwards.
+Juicing leafy greens and soft produce is generally easy with this type of juicer, as they will self-feed as the gears rotate inwards.
 However, feeding hard produce like a carrot or beets may be a bit of a challenge.
 The trick is to cut the produce thin and with an angle that goes in first.

 Cons: Takes longer to prep & juice, longer to clean, not optimal for juicing citrus, higher price tag, larger & heavier machine.